Equivariant K-theory of toric orbifolds: Introduction

 \section{Introduction}

-The notion of toric orbifold was initiated by Davis and Januskiewicz in their pioneering paper \cite{DJ}.
-After 19 years it was explicitly studied in \cite{PS} by Poddar and the first author with the name quasitoric orbifold.
-A toric orbifold $X$ is an orbifold admitting an effective action by a compact torus $T\simeq (\mathbb{S}^1)^n$ with orbit space a simple convex polytope $Q$.
-A toric orbifold can alternately be constructed from $Q$ and the data encoded by a $\mathbb{Z}^n$-valued function on the set of codimension $1$ faces of $Q$ denoted by $\lambda$, called as the {\it characteristic function}.
-In particular, when $\lambda$ satisfies the condition $(*)$ in \cite[p.
-423]{DJ} the toric orbifold is a manifold and is called a toric manifold.
-These toric manifolds are now known as quasitoric manifolds, for example see \cite[Section 5.2]{BP}.
-Moreover, a toric manifold admits a canonical $T$-equivariant cell structure given by means of the height function on $Q$ \cite[Theorem 3.1]{DJ}.
+The notion of a {\it toric orbifold} was introduced by Davis and Januskiewicz in \cite[Section 7]{DJ}.
+It was later studied by Poddar and the first author in \cite{PS} who call it a ``quasitoric orbifold''.
+Loosely speaking a toric orbifold $X$ is an orbifold admitting an effective action by a compact torus $T\cong (\mathbb{S}^1)^n$ with orbit space a simple convex polytope $Q$.
+A toric orbifold can alternately be constructed from $Q$ and the data encoded by a $\mathbb{Z}^n$-valued function $\lambda$ on the set of codimension-one faces of $Q$ (see Definition \ref{def_characteristic_function}).
+In particular, when $\lambda$ satisfies the $(*)$ condition in \cite[p.
+423]{DJ}, the toric orbifold is smooth and is called a {\it toric manifold}, also known as a ``quasitoric manifold'' (see \cite[Section 5.2]{BP}).
+A toric manifold is known to admit a canonical $T$-invariant cell structure given by means of a height function on $Q$ \cite[Theorem 3.1]{DJ}.
+A torus manifold is an even-dimensional manifold acted on by a half-dimensional torus with non-empty fixed point set and some additional orientation data (see \cite{hm, mp}).
+The orbit space of a torus manifold has a rich combinatorial structure, e.g., it is a manifold with corners provided that the action is locally standard.
+These are generalizations of toric manifolds.
+But unlike a toric manifold, in general, a torus manifold does not come equipped with an invariant cellular structure, unless we impose some additional combinatorial conditions on it (see for example \cite[Lemma 2.2]{u}).

-In this paper we give some sufficient conditions for a possibly singular toric orbifold to admit a $T$-equivariant cell structure.
-This is using the concept of the retraction of the polytope $Q$ which was introduced in \cite{BSS}.
-Motivated by the terminology of divisive weighted projective space due to \cite{HHRW} we call them {\it divisive} toric orbifolds.
+In this paper, we give some sufficient conditions for a possibly singular toric orbifold to admit a $T$-invariant cell structure.
+We do this by using the concept of retraction sequence of the simple polytope $Q$ which was introduced in \cite{BSS}.
+We call a toric orbifold satisfying the above sufficiency condition a {\it retractable toric orbifold}.
+Our definition of a retractable toric orbifold was motivated by the invariant cell structure on a {\it divisive} weighted projective space described by Harada, Holm, Ray and Williams in \cite[Proposition 2.7, Corollary 2.9]{HHRW}.
+Indeed, the divisive weighted projective space is a particular example of a retractable toric orbifold which has the simplex as the quotient polytope (see Example \ref{dwp}).